Explorer's Guide to Wildemount: Critical Role

 Critical Role is an American web series in which a group of professional voice actors play Dungeons & Dragons with Mercer as the Dungeon Master and creator of the world Exandria.
 A number of licensed works based on the show have been created, including the Explorer's Guide to Wildemount.
-The continent of Wildemount, created by Mercer, was first mentioned in Critical Role's Campaign One as the place the villainous Delilah and Sylas Briarwood originated from and later as the home continent of Sam Riegel's player character Taryon Darrington.
+The continent of Wildemount, created by Mercer, was first mentioned in Critical Roles Campaign One as the place the villainous Delilah and Sylas Briarwood originated from and later as the home continent of Sam Riegel's player character Taryon Darrington.
 Wildemount is the main setting of Critical Roles second campaign.
 Explorer's Guide to Wildemount includes series canon up to Campaign Two Episode 50.
 Haeck said "right at the beginning of the book, we make it very clear that this book is set in a very specific point of time and that your canon will diverge wildly from that of Critical Role."
 Academic Emma French, in Real Life in Real Time: Live Streaming Culture (2023), highlighted the Explorer's Guide to Wildemount as an example of Wizards of the Coast "directly" acknowledging Critical Role – "while this may simply be a decision by Wizards of the Coast to capitalize on the new revenues that actual play's popularity has generated, it shows that these live streams have the ability not simply to promote, but also to alter the game product with which it is engaging".

 The Mighty Nein

-In January 2023, it was announced that the second campaign will receive an animated television adaptation for Amazon Prime Video titled The Mighty Nein (2025).
-The series will be executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina; Metapigeon, Amazon Studios, and Titmouse will serve as the production companies.
+In January 2023, it was announced that Critical Roles second campaign will receive an animated television adaptation for Amazon Prime Video titled The Mighty Nein (2025).
+The series is executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina; Metapigeon, Amazon Studios, and Titmouse serve as the production companies.
+The first season premiered on November 19, 2025.